akliang/cooklang-cookbook/README.md

 - "what can i cook" search feature
 - Invite
 - delete image on recipe delete
+- clean up orphan photos
+- upgrade photos to be insertable in recipe?
+- make a chef profile public toggle and bookmarkable
+- don't submit recipe if title is blank
+- dynamic recipeeditor based on desktop/mobile (https://stackoverflow.com/questions/31905684/dynamic-partial-in-handlebars)

 ## Testing todo
 - selenium test for frontend